Identifying Causal Effects Using Instrumental Variables from the Auxiliary Dataset: Application

-In this section, we apply our method to evaluate the effect of vitamin D status on BMI in the primary population.
-The binary instrumental variable $Z$ takes two values, $0$ or $1$, respectively representing the two most common null mutations of the filaggrin gene including R501X and 2282del4.
-We employ the estimation method proposed in Section \ref{simu} for our analysis.
-The results are shown in Table~\ref{vid_BMI}, where we provide the point estimate of $\alpha$, along with the standard errors, 95\% confidence interval, and 2.5\%, 50\%, and 97.5\% quantiles of the estimates obtained using the bootstrap method.
-The overall results indicate that vitamin D status has no significant effect on BMI, which is consistent with previous findings reported by~\citet{duan2020effects}.
+In this section, we apply our method to evaluate the effect of vitamin D status on BMI.
+The binary instrumental variable $Z$ takes two values, $0$ and $1$, respectively representing the two most common null mutations of the filaggrin gene, including R501X and 2282del4.
+We employ the estimation method proposed in Section \ref{simu} for our analysis. {{The corresponding assumptions can be empirically verified by the implementation process of our method.
+For example, Assumption~\ref{A1} can be directly satisfied when the control function projection $C(A)$ is nonlinear in $A$ for linear treatment effect cases.}} The results are shown in Table~\ref{vid_BMI}, where we provide the point estimate of $ \alpha$, {{along with the bootstrap standard errors and 95\% confidence interval calculated using the corresponding $z$-score.
+The quantiles and histogram of the corresponding bootstrap results are also provided in the supplementary material.
+For comparison, we have also included the naive results obtained through the least square in the second row of Table~\ref{vid_BMI}.
+We note a significant negative effect of vitamin D on BMI using naive estimates.
+However, vitamin D is widely used in practice, and no studies suggest that vitamin D has significant side effects.
+Our proposed method}} indicates that vitamin D status has no significant effect on BMI, which is consistent with previous findings reported by~\cite {duan2020effects}.
+However, possibly due to the lack of important pre-treatment covariates related to distinct timeframes and locations, the primary and auxiliary datasets may not be completely independent and identically distributed.
+Thus, we suggest practitioners collect more covariates information and further consider Model \eqref{eqn:newmodelforAY} and the methods proposed in Section \ref{relax} for analysis.